arkaleos/isc-cs/README.md

     Example:

-        Input: -

-        the lines are printed in reverse order.
+        Input: the lines are printed in reverse order.

-        Output: -

-        The lines are printed in reverse order.
+        Output: The lines are printed in reverse order.
-        In the are lines order printed reverse.
+        Output: In the are lines order printed reverse.

 # Solutions
 1. BinarySearch.java